 Day 2: Explore Banff

 While touring Calgary is an absolute pleasure, it truly doesn’t compare to the beauty of Banff National Park.
-So how should you spend your full day in Banff?
+So how should you spend your full day in one of the most beautiful Canadian national parks?
 Here are my suggestions for your itinerary:

 - Banff Town: For adorable shops and delicious food, I recommend wandering around the town of Banff.